YellowOnion/steam-runtime-tools/README.md

             itself, or to make it reload an edited `localconfig.vdf`?

 * Run the game.
 If successful, you will get a GUI launcher that lists possible runtimes.
-Choose one, uncheck "Run in an xterm" for now, and click Run.
+Choose one and click Run.
+You should get a game.
-    You should get a game. `pstree -pa` will look something like this:
+    `pstree -pa` will look something like this:

         |-SteamChildMonit,13109
         |   `-sh,13110 -c...